-Older maps show a split in the trail just before the DeMartin campground.
+There used to be a split in the trail just before the DeMartin campground.
 The left branch, which bypassed the campground, no longer seems to exist.
 This is unfortunate since it passed by a scenic little pond, which is still visible through the woods.

-© 2008-11 David Baselt
+© 2008, 2011, 2015, 2018, 2023 David Baselt